604 Curriculum Development

 The selection decision should be made on the basis of whether the material presents an accurate representation of society and culture, whether the circumstances depicted are realistically portrayed, or whether the material has literary or social value when the material is viewed as a whole.

-These guidelines shall not be construed in such a manner as to preclude materials which accurately represent the customs, morals, manners, culture, or society of a different time or a different place.
+These guidelines will not be construed in such a manner as to preclude materials which accurately represent the customs, morals, manners, culture, or society of a different time or a different place.

 III.
 Procedure for Selection

-A. Material purchased for media centers and classrooms shall be recommended for purchase by licensed employees in consultation with administrative staff, school library staff, students or an ad hoc committee as appointed by the Board.
-The material recommended for purchase shall be approved by the appropriate building administrator.
+A. Material purchased for libraries and classrooms shall be recommended for purchase by licensed employees in consultation with administrative staff, school library staff, students or an ad hoc committee as appointed by the Board.
+The material recommended for purchase is approved by the appropriate building administrator.

-1. The materials selected shall support stated objectives and goals of the school district.
+1. The materials selected will support stated objectives and goals of the school district.
 Specifically, the goals are:

 a.
 To acquire materials and provide service consistent with the demands of the curriculum;

 b.
-To develop students’ skills and resourcefulness in the use of media centers and learning resources;
+To develop students’ skills and resourcefulness in the use of libraries and learning resources;

 c.
 To effectively guide and counsel students in the selection and use of materials and media centers;